Mathématique: Chapter 78

 Rush nodded.

-His team studied him with varying levels of overt concern.
+His team studied him with varying levels of concern.
 James and Greer exchanged a glance.
-Ginn cocked her head, small frown-lines between her brows.
+Ginn angled her head, small frown-lines between her brows.
 Predictably, it was Eli who said something.

 “You don’t look so good,” his intern observed.

-He imagined not.
+Rush imagined not.
 He felt wretched.
 Wrung out.
-Like he was fighting through subconscious dissonance thick enough to blur his thoughts and sear his nerves.
+Like he was fighting through subconscious dissonance thick enough to blur his thoughts and boil his nerves.

 “He’s a little sensitive to Ancient tech at the moment,” Young said.